Project and Forget: Solving Large-Scale Metric Constrained Problems: Applications: General algorithm

 Given two sets $S,D$ that represent the sets of similar and dissimilar points, we learn the co-variance matrix $M$ of a Gaussian distribution $p(x;M)$.
 The metric learned is then the Mahalanobis metric associated with $M$.
 Concretely, the problem is as follows:

-To do a head to head comparison against \textsc{ITML} from \citet{itml}, we implemented their algorithm in Julia.
-As this algorithm does not solve the complete LP, but only an approximation, and is also based on Bregman projections, we limit both algorithms to the same number of projections.
-We compare the algorithms on the quality of the solution; that is, the testing accuracy based on the metrics learned.
-As shown in Table \ref{table:itml}, our algorithm mostly has better test accuracy because using \textsc{Project and Forget}, with the same number of projections, we solve the complete linear program.
+\cite{itml} suggest solving this problem by sampling a small subset of the constraints and then using Bregman's cyclic method.
+However, since our method solves the problem with the large number of constraints, when we compare against the method from \cite{itml}, we can no longer compare in terms of convergence statistics or time taken to solve the problem.
+Hence, as the method from \cite{itml} is also based on Bregman projections, we limit both algorithms to the same number of projections.
+Then, we compare the algorithms on the quality of the solution; that is, the testing accuracy based on the metrics learned.